dotnet/infer/userguide/Branching on variables to create mixture models.md

 Here _`y`_ is a local variable because it is created inside the Case for c=0.
 It cannot be used outside the Case c=0.
 Inferring _`y`_ will give its distribution conditional on c=0.
 Note the difference with how _`x`_ is created (_`x`_ is not a local variable and can be used in other cases).

+See the [Clinical trial tutorial](Clinical trial tutorial.md) for an example.

 ### Theory

 The theory behind branching, how it changes the factor graph, and how it interacts with message-passing inference algorithms is described in the paper [Gates: A Graphical Notation for Mixture Models](https://www.microsoft.com/en-us/research/publication/gates-a-graphical-notation-for-mixture-models/).